School Policies and Disciplinary Procedures

 Master of Science in Data Journalism

 To graduate, Master of Science in Data Journalism students must attempt all 46 of the required points and must pass 43 of them.
 They may attempt up to 49 points to meet this measure.
-Students must pass all five core courses to graduate: Reporting I, Reporting II, Master’s Project, and two Seminar & Production courses.
-Students who fail the Reporting I or Reporting II class may not remain enrolled at the Journalism School unless they are granted special permission by the Dean of Student Affairs to retake the course the next semester it is offered.
-Students may not register for fall classes until Reporting I has been passed and cannot register for spring courses until Reporting II has been passed.
+Students must pass all six core courses to graduate: Reporting I, Data Innovation Studio, Reporting II, Master’s Project, and two Seminar & Production courses.
+Students who fail the summer Reporting I or Data Innovation Studio class may not remain enrolled at the Journalism School unless they are granted special permission by the Dean of Student Affairs to retake the course the next semester it is offered.
+Students may not register for fall classes until Reporting I and Data Innovation Studio have been passed and cannot register for spring courses until Reporting II has been passed.
 The maximum time frame (separate from leaves of absence) is four semesters to allow students to retake a single failed class that put them over the three-point maximum for failed classes.
 A student who fails any two courses, or the same course twice, will be dismissed.

 Master of Arts